philips-labs/terraform-aws-github-runner/modules/runner-binaries-syncer/README.md

 # Module - Runner binaries syncer

 This module creates a lambda that will sync GitHub action binary to a S3 bucket, the lambda will be triggered via a CloudWatch event.
 The distribution is cached to avoid the latency of downloading the distribution during the setup.
+After deployment the lambda will be triggered via an S3 object created at deployment time.

 ## Usages